3 min read

 Trenton's building and code enforcement department was handling more than 6,000 inspections annually with a team of ten inspectors and two clerks.
 Before modernizing their processes, a typical day looked like this:

-The math was clear: inspectors could only spend four hours per day conducting inspections.
-The rest was consumed by administrative tasks that added no value for residents or the city.
+So, inspectors could only spend four hours per day conducting inspections.
+The rest was consumed by administrative tasks that added little value for residents.

 The Digital Transformation